 Students interview people incarcerated in New York City Jails (mostly at Rikers Island), who have served time in either solitary confinement or restrictive housing.
 Students write and file grievances on behalf of clients and meet with clients to monitor incarceration conditions.
 Additionally, project participants read client testimony at Board of Corrections meetings.
 The project is currently evaluating how our advocacy to end solitary confinement can be of greatest benefit.
 We welcome input as we think through how to advance this effort.
 This is an excellent project for students who care deeply about criminal justice reform, mental health advocacy, and basic human rights.
 It is an especially valuable experience for aspiring public defenders, but no prior criminal law experience is required.

-This reentry program partners NYU Law students with an amazing group of formerly-incarcerated college students who have scholarships through the Post-Prison College Opportunity Program at St. Francis College in Brooklyn Heights.
-The Post-Prison College Opportunity Program at St. Francis College helps formerly-incarcerated students earn a degree through intensive student monitoring, ongoing assessment, and integrated social service supports within a rigorous college program.
+This reentry program partners NYU Law students with an amazing group of formerly-incarcerated college students who have scholarships through the Justice Initiative at St. Francis College in Brooklyn Heights.
+The Justice Initiative at St. Francis College helps formerly-incarcerated students earn a degree through intensive student monitoring, ongoing assessment, and integrated social service supports within a rigorous college program.
 NYU Law students meet with St. Francis College students individually and participate in group meetings and events to provide students with support in fulfilling their personal goals, engaging with reentry-allied communities, and overcoming unique barriers they may encounter as a result of prior involvement with the criminal or juvenile justice systems.

 The Advocacy Project fosters a culture of anti-carceral activism on campus.
 Last year, our work included a voter registration drive at Rikers Island.
 This year, we will expand, build new partnerships, and create more opportunities for students to get involved.
 We strive to serve organizations on the front lines of prison reform in any way they may ask, whether it be showing up at a rally, phone-banking, helping out with administrative work or providing legal research.
 While some initiatives are in the works (including an NYU-based Court Watch program), we invite students to join as co-leaders who will develop and maintain partnerships.
 We also welcome students who want to participate at any other level of involvement.